hoangsvit/eplus.dev/cm7fw4sn2000109lb7mixevrk.md

 ### Review the build in Cloud Build History

-In the Cloud console navigate to **Cloud Build &gt; Build history** page and review that latest build and the successful execution of the build steps.
+In the Cloud console navigate to **Cloud Build > Build history** page and review that latest build and the successful execution of the build steps.

 Click **Check my progress** to verify the objective.